psganesh/TestNotes/AWS_Notes.md

 	- AWS Key management service, managed keys(SSE-KMS) (=> has audit features like who used keys last time etc)
 	- Customer provided keys => SSE-C
       - Client Side Encrption
-    - To enforce the use of encrption for your files stored in S3, use an S3 Bucket Policy to deny all PUT requests that dont include the x-amz-server-side-encryption parameter in the request header:
+    - To enforce the use of encrption for your files stored in S3, use an S3 Bucket Policy to deny all PUT requests that don't include the x-amz-server-side-encryption parameter in the request header:
       - 2 options
         - x-amz-server-side-encryption:AES256
 	- x-amz-server-side-encryption:aws:kms